torbs/eik-lib.github.io/docs/overview.md

 }
 ```

 Eik has support for storing Import Maps under a dedicated namespace.
-Import Maps are versioned and imutable and can be aliased in the same way as assets can.
+Import Maps are versioned and immutable and can be aliased in the same way that assets can.

 Eik come with the feature to apply Image Maps to uploaded packages of assets to Eik.